What’s it like to live in one of the world’s most conservative societies? Find out more about what it’s like for expats in Saudi Arabia.

 Universal basic vaccines are generally available free of charge for newborns and infants.

-10) What’s the worst and best thing about living in Saudi Arabia?
+What are the best and worst things about living in Saudi Arabia?

 Life in Saudi Arabia is so different from many other countries that expats can find it difficult to adjust.
 Having to cope with some of the harshest summers anywhere is one constant irritant.
 More seriously, expats may find themselves unable to navigate the cultural landscape, while the total bans on alcohol, recreational drugs, and LGBT+ activities are a strong deterrent for many.